andreasphil/js-inverted-index/README.md

 ## Development

-This module is developed and tested primarily for Deno.
+This library is built with [Deno](https://deno.com).
+Test are powered by [Deno's test runner](https://docs.deno.com/runtime/manual/basics/testing/).
 To run the tests:

 ```sh
 deno test
 ```

-For node compatibility, there's also a `package.json` as well as type declarations in `mod.d.ts`.
+For Node.js compatibility, there's also a `package.json` as well as type declarations in `mod.d.ts`.
 You can refersh the type delcarations by running:

 ```sh
 npm run types